 It can also be an extremely labour-intensive task and can quickly go out of date.

 Manual recording isn’t really feasible as a stock management option for the same reasons.

 Using barcode tracking

-It is very common for most medical inventories to have been managed using a barcode tracking system.
-This technology is an easy and cheap way of labelling assets, but it doesn’t always prove useful for tracking assets.
+It’s very common for most medical inventories to have been managed using a barcode tracking system.
+This technology is an easy and cheap way of labelling assets, but it doesn’t always prove useful for tracking them.

 The challenge with barcodes is that they need to be scanned individually whilst in close proximity to the scanner.
 Unlike, for example, RFID technology that allows a batch of items to be identified as it moves past a scanning point or within reach of a mobile reader.

 In some environments, barcodes can also degrade or become less visible which can cause issues with tracking.

 Using RFID technology